 - Some recipes may need to be modified due to a decrease in cooking time. (wait – it’s faster to cook with…is this a bad thing?)

 - Some previous recipes that your conventional setup cooked perfectly may not be possible in a convection only type (Custard or flan)

 - A little higher in price than a conventional.

 What oven is right for you ?
-Well that’s food for thought really isn’t it.
+What oven is best ?
+Well that’s food for thought really.
 Do spend some quality time reading reviews or even give us a call if you have any queries or need installation and wonder about the costs or whether you really need to replace your oven at all.